-GRADUATE CERTIFICATE IN INTERNATIONAL EDUCATION (ONLINE WITH SHORT RESIDENCY IN VERMONT)
+COURSE OF STUDY: GRADUATE CERTIFICATE IN INTERNATIONAL EDUCATION (TWO-WEEK RESIDENCY & ONLINE)

-Students will complete a sequence of a minimum of 18 credits in one year of part-time study.
+Students will complete a sequence of a minimum of 18 credits across one year/three semesters of part-time study.

 (Certificate-seeking students must take the courses, excluding electives, in the sequence listed below.)